Last updated: May 2026

 • Reinvest profits into new acquisition tests while ad costs are lower in Q1

 &Collar reinvested its BFCM cash flow into a Q1 subscription bundle launch that stabilized post-holiday revenue.
+For a deeper breakdown of how to translate peak-season inventory velocity into working capital for the next quarter, see Turning 2025 inventory into 2026 cash flow.

-What in-stock ratio should brands target?
+What in-stock ratio should brands target during BFCM?

-Most can integrate Portless in 14–30 days, depending on SKU count and platform setup.
+Most brands onboard with Portless in 14 to 30 days, depending on SKU count and platform setup. &Collar did it in 30 days before Father's Day, including rerouting 40,000 units.

-How do warehouse delays affect BFCM performance?
+How do 3PL receiving delays affect BFCM performance?

 Have questions or need assistance?